Scelester/Accounter-failed/README.md

 Other shortCuts:__

-		ctrl+ s    : to enter or exit search bar ctrl+a    : to add new accounts
+		ctrl+s    : to enter or exit search bar ctrl+a    : to add new accounts
-		ctrl + x  : destroy new account creation frame
+		ctrl+x  : destroy new account creation frame